Photo via Shutterstock

 Ready to take a walk through history?
-The former mining town of Sandon in BC is at the heart of the ‘Valley of the Ghosts,’ once a prosperous silver town that’s now a heritage site.
-Lined with charming 19th-century buildings and mining-era structures, the small town is ‘hauntingly quiet’ yet full of surprises – so it’s definitely worth planning a road trip to go check it out!
+The former mining town of Sandon is at the heart of B.C.’s famed “Valley of the Ghosts,” once a prosperous silver town and now a heritage site.
+Lined with charming 19th-century buildings and mining-era structures, the small town is hauntingly quiet yet full of surprises—so it’s definitely worth planning a road trip this upcoming season.

 According to the Town of Sandon, the “Silver City” was once the richest silver-lead-producing region in Canada.
 However, like many silver towns of the era, it faded with silver prices over time until it was finally disincorporated in 1920.